 “Candidates can include referrals in a cover letter to make them stand out,” said Bill Peppler, COO of staffing firm Kavaliro.
 “They should always gain permission for this before they name-drop, but the cover letter gives a great opportunity to include the name of someone that can vouch for your skills.”

-“Address any issues that may give a hiring manager pause, such as gaps in employment,” said Diane Domeyer Kock, senior vice president and managing director at Robert Half.
+“Address any issues that may give a hiring manager pause, such as gaps in employment,” advised Diane Domeyer Kock, senior vice president and managing director at Robert Half.

-While your cover letter should reference material from your resume, it shouldn’t simply be a word-for-word repeat, said Jane Trnka, former executive director of the career resources center for business graduate students at Rollins College.
-Use the cover letter to expand where necessary and discuss your listed experiences from a different angle.
+While your cover letter should reference material from your resume, it shouldn’t simply be a word-for-word repeat.
+According to Jane Trnka, a career coach with Rady School of Management at UC San Diego, job candidates can use their cover letter to expand where necessary and discuss their listed experiences from a different angle.

-“Craft the letter to acknowledge the requirements of the role and culture of the organization, while highlighting the skills and experiences that align with the job description,” Trnka told Business News Daily.
+“Craft the letter to acknowledge the requirements of the role and culture of the organization while highlighting the skills and experiences that align with the job description,” Trnka advised.

-As with any other job application materials, it’s imperative to check and double-check your cover letter for any grammatical or factual errors.
+As mentioned earlier, it’s imperative to check and double-check your cover letter for any grammatical or factual errors.
 Even the smallest mistake can make a bad impression on the person reading your letter.

-“If there are errors of any kind, it’s a huge red flag,” said Guryan Tighe, leadership coach and founder of Fourage.
+“If there are errors of any kind, it’s a huge red flag,” warned Guryan Tighe, leadership coach and founder of Fourage.
 “This is your one opportunity to impress [the hiring manager] and show who you are.
-If there are typos, misspellings, or formatting issues, it’s generally an automatic out.”
+If there are typos, misspellings or formatting issues, it’s generally an automatic out.”

-Hiring managers are busy and usually have a lot of applications to look at.
-Keeping your cover letter concise and to the point will improve your chances of it being read and makes the hiring manager’s job easier – which is always a good thing.
+Hiring managers are busy and usually have many applications to review.
+Keeping your cover letter concise and to the point will improve the chances of it being read.
+It also makes the hiring manager’s job easier – which is always a good thing.

-“The best cover letters can [be] concise, friendly and transparent,” said Chris Wood, president of Paige Technologies.
-“The best cover letters get right to the heart of why we are a great fit for them, and why they are the best fit for us.”
+“The best cover letters can [be] concise, friendly and transparent,” explained Chris Wood, managing partner of Paige Technologies.
+“The best cover letters get right to the heart of why we are a great fit for them and why they are the best fit for us.”

-Sean Peek, Saige Driver and Brittney Morgan contributed to the writing and reporting in this article.
+Tom Anziano and Sean Peek contributed to this article.
 Source interviews were conducted for a previous version of this article.